If you have membership related questions not covered below, send your question to email@example.com.

-No, as non-members can participate in most activities for a fee of $5.
-However, only one participation fee can be credited towards membership if you decide to join within six months of that activity or event.
+No, non-members can participate in most activities for a fee of $10.
+All non-members (and members) must register for an event on our calendar.
+This registration must be done in advance of the event.
+The $10 non-membership fee can be credited (one time only) towards membership if you decide to join within six months of that activity or event.

-Online, by completing the membership profile form and making a secure online payment using MasterCard, VISA or PayPal.
+Online, by completing the membership profile form and making a secure online payment using PayPal.
+Within Paypal, you can use VISA or MasterCard.

-You can make a secure online payment using MasterCard, VISA or PayPal.
+You can make a secure online payment using PayPal.
+Within PayPal you can use VISA or MasterCard.
 If you prefer to pay by cheque, please make the cheque payable to "Toronto Bicycling Network Inc" and send it to: Toronto Bicycling Network Inc. 131 Bloor Street West Suite 200.
 Box 279 Toronto, ON M5S 1R8

 Yes, there is a special student membership available, at a cost of $30, for full-time students at post-secondary institutions that are at least 18 years of age.
-If you qualify for the student membership, then complete the membership profile form and submit a copy of your student ID via email or regular mail.
+If you qualify for the student membership, then complete the membership profile form and submit a copy of your student ID via email to firstname.lastname@example.org.

 Your membership expires twelve months after date of joining.
 A membership renewal reminder is emailed to you three weeks before your membership expires and at regular intervals after that; if one does not renew within 90 days of expiry, then one has to re-join as a ‘new’ member.
 Renewal can be done online by logging into the TBN website.